Responsibility for the Holocaust: Allied knowledge of the atrocities

 Reports were also coming into Palestine about the German atrocities during the autumn of 1942.
 The allies received a detailed eyewitness account from Polish resistance fighter and later Georgetown University professor, Jan Karski.
 On 10 December 1942, the Polish government-in-exile published a 16-page report addressed to the Allied governments, titled The Mass Extermination of Jews in German Occupied Poland.

 On 17 December 1942, as the answer to Raczyński's Note, the Allies issued the Joint Declaration by Members of the United Nations, a formal declaration confirming and condemning Nazi extermination policy toward the Jews and describing the ongoing events of the Holocaust in Nazi-occupied Europe.
 The statement was read to British House of Commons in a floor speech by Foreign secretary Anthony Eden.

 The death camps were discussed between American and British officials at the Bermuda Conference in April 1943.
 On 12 May 1943, Polish government-in-exile member and Bund leader Szmul Zygielbojm committed suicide in London to protest the inaction of the world with regard to the Holocaust, stating in part in his suicide letter:

 The large camps near Auschwitz were finally surveyed by plane in April 1944.
 While all important German cities and production centers were bombed by Allied forces until the end of the war, no attempt was made to interdict the system of mass annihilation by destroying pertinent structures or train tracks, even though Churchill was a proponent of bombing parts of the Auschwitz complex.
 The US State Department was aware of the use and the location of the gas chambers of extermination camps but refused to bomb them.
 Significant debate continues among historians about the decision.
-Throughout and after the war, the British government pressed leaders of European nations to prevent illegal Jewish immigration into Palestine and sent ships to block the sea-route to Palestine, turning back many Jewish refugees found attempting to illegally enter the region.
+Throughout and after the war, the British government pressed leaders of European nations to prevent illegal Jewish immigration into Palestine and sent ships to block the sea-route there, turning back many Jewish refugees attempting to enter the region.